newjersey/dol-mcnj-main/README.md

 #### Deploying to GCP

+Generally, developers won't have to do this - we have automated deploys to dev and prod via [circleci](https://app.circleci.com/pipelines/github/newjersey/d4ad?branch=master).

-First, make sure that [Google Cloud SDK](https://cloud.google.com/sdk/install) is installed
+1. Ensure that [Google Cloud SDK](https://cloud.google.com/sdk/install) is installed

-Ensure you are logged in to the CLI and pointing to the correct project.
+2. Ensure you are logged in to the CLI and pointing to the correct project.

-This script generates the `app.yaml` and deploys the app:
+3. Run this script generates the `app.yaml` and deploys the app:

 ```shell script
 ./scripts/deploy.sh
 ```

-Generally, developers won't have to do this - we have automated deploys to dev and prod via [circleci](https://app.circleci.com/pipelines/github/newjersey/d4ad?branch=master).

 ### Testing and Linting